PALandoin/Dart_Back/README.md

 A modern PHP application built with Symfony 7 following Clean Architecture and Domain-Driven Design principles for managing players, games, and scoring.

+This project used to be a sandbox for learning and experimenting with new technologies and concepts in PHP development during my last employment.
+It's now a personal project that I work on for showing a part of what I can do.

 ## Tech Stack

 - **PHP 8**